Cecilia8989/pands-project/README.md

 ### Unique values

 We can now print the unique values of the column *Species*.
-This has the double function to check no duplicates of *Species* have been entered and the replace of the Species names have been done correctly.
+This has the double function to check no duplicates of *Species* have been entered and the replace of the * *
+*Species* names have been done correctly.
-As we can see from the output, there are no other value apart of the three wanted *Species* and the rename of them have beene executed correctly.
+As we can see from the output, there are no other values apart of the three wanted *Species* and the rename of them have beene executed correctly.

 ```
 ==== Print unique value of species ====